AtaCK11/ATAOS_WATCH/README.md

 # ATAOS
- Simple watch OS for my school project not finished, neeeds 1 more battery update
+ Simple watch OS for my uni gradation project

+not finished, neeeds 1 more battery update